CharlesTheGreat77/BADUSB/EmailAndTextMessage/README.md

 # Description
-  Exfiltrate wifi passwords, and sends it to your phone number via SMTP (gmail)
+  Exfiltrate wifi passwords, and sends it to your email OR your phone number via SMTP (gmail)

 # Setup
   1. Create or use an existing app token gmail generated for you (as you can no longer use your normal password for auth).